 Available when Bind type is set to Regular.
 Turn on and off to show or hide the password.

-Turn on to enable a secure connection protocol when Bind Type is set to Regular.
+Enable a secure connection protocol when Bind Type is set to Regular.

 Enter the sync schedule between FortiClient EMS and the domain in minutes.
 The default is ten minutes.